Table of Contents

 “I had a bad bout of procrastination when it came to report writing…these helped me stay focused!”
 (Belinda B.)

-Reduce your teacher stress, save yourself hours of time, and build parent communication, with these Kindergarten Report Card Comments.
+Reduce your teacher stress, save yourself hours of time, and build parent communication, with these prewritten comments.

-You can purchase the report card comments from my TPT store, or save 10% when you purchase using the link below. *Enter discount code LEARNING when checking out.
+You can purchase the set of comments from my TPT store, or save 10% when you purchase using the link below. *Enter discount code LEARNING when checking out.

 Before you go, here are some blog posts you may enjoy: